trufflesuite/trufflesuite.com/src/docs/vscode-ext/index.md

 title: Overview
 ---

-Trufflesuite for VSCode simplifies how you create, connect to, build and deploy smart contracts on Ethereum ledgers.
+Truffle for VSCode simplifies how you create, connect to, build and deploy smart contracts on Ethereum ledgers.

 > NB: Some of the animated gifs outlining the command palettes may still have the older Azure Blockchain Prefixes as we migrate them. `Truffle:` or `Blockchain:` are the new prefixes for all commands.